How Much Sodium Is in Hot Sauce? (And Why It Matters)

 • "Reduced sodium" = 25% less than the original product

-But here's what most people don't consider: a Serving Size Reality Check.
 Most hot sauce labels use a 1 teaspoon (5ml) serving size.
-But if you're like most hot sauce lovers, you're probably using 2-3 times that amount per meal.
+If you're like most hot sauce lovers, you're probably using 2-3 times that amount per meal.

 Production Method Differences

-Fresh/Pasteurized Sauces (Lower Sodium): Sauces like ours use pasteurization for safety, which means less reliance on salt for preservation.
-More room for actual ingredient flavors.
+Fresh/Pasteurized Sauces (Lower Sodium): Sauces that use pasteurization for safety can rely less on salt for preservation.
+More room for actual ingredient flavors to come through.

 Ingredient Philosophy

-Ingredient-Forward Approach: Others (like us) use salt strategically to enhance other flavors without dominating them.
+Ingredient-Forward Approach: Others use salt strategically to enhance other flavors without dominating them.
+Fresh vegetables, real fruit, actual bourbon—these bring their own complexity.
+Salt just helps it shine.

 The Flavor vs. Sodium Balance